 Anti-oxidants, in general, neutralize free radical molecules, which promote the aging processes of cells, including those of the hair follicles.

-One method to measure the anti-oxidant capabilities of a substance is the Trolox Equivalent Antioxidant Capacity (TEAC) Assay Method.
+One method to measure the anti-oxidant capabilities is the Trolox Equivalent Antioxidant Capacity (TEAC) Assay Method.

-This technique quantifies the ability of a particular antioxidant to scavenge, bind to and neutralize an unstable free radical molecule known as ABTS+.
+This technique quantifies a particular antioxidant’s ability to scavenge, bind to and neutralize an unstable free radical molecule known as ABTS+.

-Within the assay system, the free radical medium appears as a blue-green substance which fades in its intensity due to the presence of antioxidants which either provide an electron or a hydrogen atom.
+Within the assay system, the free radical medium appears as a blue-green substance that fades in its intensity due to antioxidants that either provide an electron or a hydrogen atom.

 In a study called “Physicochemical and Antioxidant Properties of Cymbopogon Citratus Essential Oil,” lemongrass oil demonstrated a high antioxidant capability using the TEAC assay technique at 44.06 mg Trolox per 100mL of essential oil (4).

 Topical formulations (versus oral) can offer the benefit of providing a more direct supply of the antioxidants found in lemongrass to the hair follicles.
-However, such carefully formulated hair products containing lemongrass would need to include safe and effective skin penetrating ingredients in order to work as effectively as possible.
+However, such carefully formulated hair products containing lemongrass would need to include safe and effective skin penetrating ingredients to work as effectively as possible.

 Aromatherapy and Anxiety – Can This Be Linked to Lemongrass for Hair Loss Prevention?

 Lemongrass exudes a pleasant citrus-like scent which has earned its widespread use in aromatherapy.

 However, its calming effects are not due to a person’s beliefs about whether it can work or not.
-Physiologic research findings may support the anti-anxiety healing abilities of lemongrass can be supported through research studies on the physiology.
+Physiologic research findings may support the anti-anxiety healing abilities of lemongrass.

 Another study on the anti-anxiolytic effects of lemongrass was performed in mice to observe changes in brain centers.
-The researchers found that the decreased anxiety was due to the activation of activity in the GABA-ergic structure of the brain (6).
+The researchers found that the decreased anxiety was due to the activation of activity in the brain’s GABA-ergic structure (6).

 Does Stress Cause Hair Loss?